LearnFintech

 Banco Itaú / Bradesco

-Users: Legacy Giants
+Users: Legacy giants

 Fee:

-Strength: Massive balance sheets, institutional depth
+Strength: Massive balance sheets and incumbent institutional depth

 PagSeguro / Stone

-Users: 5M+ Merchants
+Users: 5M+ merchants

 Fee: